PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Encounters/Stranded Seer.md

 >  Ahh, the Bearwolf.
 The storm within you rages, your heart torn between duty and blood.
 Yesss, I feel your fury, one that is only matched by the darkness that taint's your brother's soul.

 Draven's reading:
 > Though others name you from story, you have only just begun to rediscover the history your name carries.
-The Knight's past is shrouded
+The Knight's past is shrouded in mist, though have faith that the light of Siberys will burn a path to divine clarity.